 What do confidence intervals really, really mean?
 (Part II)

 The above helps us to refine our understanding of CIs.
-The calculation of CIs is based on the central limit theorem, which states that as sample size increases the distribution of sample parameter (in this case, the mean) will start to approximate a normal distribution.
+When we are working with t-tests, ANOVA’s, etc. we tend to be working with Gaussian data.
+The calculation of CIs for this kind of data is based on the central limit theorem, which states that as sample size increases the distribution of sample parameter (in this case, the mean) will start to approximate a normal distribution.

 In short, constructing confidence intervals gives us ranges of data that will contain the population mean X% of the time, assuming that the population of sample means is normally distributed.